kittykatattack/ga/README.md

 ####A loading progress bar

 Alien Armada loads three MP3 sound files: a shooting sound, an explosion sound, and music.
-The music sound is about 2 MB in size.
-On a slow network connection this sound could take a few seconds to load, so Alien Armada implements a loading bar to inform players of the loading progress of game's assets.
-It's a blue rectangle that expands from left to right, and displays a number that indicates the percentage of assets that have loaded so far.
+The music sound is about 2 MB in size so on a slow network connection this sound could take a few seconds to load.
+While this is happening players would just see the blank canvas while Alien Armada loads.
+Some players might thing the game has frozen, so the game helpfully implements a loading bar to inform players that the assets are loading.
+It's a blue rectangle that expands from left to right, and displays a number that tells you the percentage loaded of game assets loaded so far.

 ![Loading progress bar](/tutorials/screenshots/16.png)

 This is a feature that's built into the Ga engine.
-Let's find out how you can use it in your games if you want to.

-Ga has a special loading state that runs while game assets are being loaded.
+Ga has a optional loading state that runs while game assets are being loaded.
 You can decide what you want to have happen during the loading state.
-All you need to do is write a function with code that should run while the assets are loading, and tell Ga what that function name is.
-The Ga engine will automatically run that loading function in a loop until the assets have finished loading.
+All you need to do is write a function with code that should run while the assets are loading, and tell Ga what the name of that function is.
+Ga's engine will automatically run that function in a loop until the assets have finished loading.

-In Alien Armada I defined a loading function called `load`.
-I told Ga that I wanted to use `load` function by listing it as the final option in Ga's initialization arguments.
+Let's find out how this works in Alien Armada.
+The game code tells Ga to use a function called `load` during the loading state.
+It does this by listing `load` as the final argument in Ga's initialization constructor.
+(Look for `load` in the code below):
 ```
 var g = ga(
   480, 320, setup,